4 Best Ways to Take Travel Money Overseas

 - Lock-in your foreign exchange rates

-- Replace if you lose it or it gets stolen
+- Replaceable if lost or stolen

 - Frequent flyer points